Professorial Staff - Voice

-Sophie Grimmer graduated with a first class honours degree from York University and studied singing at the Royal College of Music (Countess of Munster/London Sinfonietta Education scholarships) winning the Concerto Prize (Messaien’s Poèmes pour Mi), Great Elm Vocal Competition and Miriam Licette Overseas Award to study French song with Régine Crespin.
+Sophie Grimmer graduated with a first class honours degree from the University of York and studied singing at the Royal College of Music (Countess of Munster/London Sinfonietta Education scholarships) winning the Concerto Prize (Messiaen’s Poèmes pour Mi), Great Elm Vocal Competition and Miriam Licette Overseas Award to study French song with Régine Crespin.
 She then continued her operatic training with a full scholarship on the Dramatic Integration Programme (now Opera as Theatre) at Banff Arts Centre, Canada.

 Her solo career, here and abroad, has involved work in opera and on the concert platform.
-She has performed leading roles including Mimi, Minerva (Monteverdi’s Ritorno d’Ulisse in patria, the title role in Bizet’s Carmen, Hannah in Birtwistle’s Yan Tan Tethera and Dido in Purcell’s Dido and Aeneas at venues such as ENO, Aldeburgh Festival, Banff Arts Centre (Canada), Covent Garden Festival, Riverside Studios and Shakespeare’s Globe under directors such as David Freeman, Stephen Pimlott, Stephen Langridge, Tim Carroll, Carlos Wagner, Loveday Ingram and Simon Callow.
+She has performed leading roles including Mimi, Minerva (Monteverdi’s Il ritorno d’Ulisse in patria, the title role in Bizet’s Carmen, Hannah in Birtwistle’s Yan Tan Tethera and Dido in Purcell’s Dido and Aeneas at venues such as English National Opera, Aldeburgh Festival, Banff Arts Centre (Canada), Covent Garden Festival, Riverside Studios and Shakespeare’s Globe under directors such as David Freeman, Stephen Pimlott, Stephen Langridge, Tim Carroll, Carlos Wagner, Loveday Ingram and Simon Callow.